-Remember the feelings you felt when your parents played games with you?
-For me, it wasn’t so much about the game we were playing, but the simple fact that the whole family was participating and having fun together.
+Remember how you felt when your parents played games with you?
+For me, it wasn’t so much about the game we were playing but the simple fact that the whole family was participating and having fun together.
 Creating those memories with your children can create lasting lifetime memories.

 The Best Family-Friendly Games